Saturday, September 28, 2024

 The years passed, and I tried to move on.
 God gave me more people to minister to, and more people to learn from and grown from.
 He led me to more maturity in my own life and walk.
 Finally, six years after my last communication with Katie and Faith, I received a letter in the mail from Faith's family.
 She and her now-husband (they hadn't yet been married when I knew them before, but had since married), had given their lives to the Lord, and they wanted to be friends again.
 They began attending my church!
 Not long after this, Katie and her new husband also joined our church, and the friendship was rekindled.
 Katie told me that the year we had spent in discipleship together remains the best year of her life, and she cherishes those times, and lives on the strength of them.
 That time wasn't wasted.
 It took time for me to see the results, but it wasn't a waste.
 God was using it.

 I had another friend I'll call Lindsay*.
 We worked together, and really hit it off well.
 I shared Christ with her a lot, and she listened, but didn't seem to get it, or see the importance in her life.
 Even with my lesson about Katie and Faith behind me, I still began to think I had wasted my time with Lindsay, as she grew further and further from the things of the Lord.
-Then, Lisa had a terrible experience this year.
+Then, Lindsay had a terrible experience this year.
 A crime was committed against her, and she told me everything I said about Jesus came back to her.
 She said God alone got her through the ordeal, and she has begun reading the Bible and praying, and is now receptive when I share Jesus with her.
 Again, God was at work, but it just wasn't obvious to me.
 We have to be paitent.
 It isn't the end of the story yet.

 We don't even always see results in this life, but one day in Heaven, I believe we will see the amazing results of God at work through us in ways we didn't even know!
 Everything done for Him lasts, even if we don't see it, or even remember it!
 The Apostle Paul had no way of known there would be Gentile believers all over the world in the 21st century, praising Jesus and spreading the word.
 His obedience outlasted his life, and has become a crown of glory!
 Just think what God can do with your obedience?
 Your story isn't done yet!
 Don't get discouraged in the middle.
 Be like Paul was in jail.
 Think about how He has used you, and take joy in Him, knowing He is still writing the story!
 In Him, the best is always yet to come!